- APRs as low as 5.99%

-Quick Review: Payoff personal loans are only for people who want to consolidate credit card debt.
-Payoff does not offer loans for any other purpose.
-But they do offer very competitive terms for credit card debt consolidation, though, with APRs starting at 5.99%.
-Customers can consolidate up to $40,000.
+Payoff personal loans are best for people who want to consolidate credit card debt as Payoff does not offer loans for any other purpose.
+Payoff does offer very competitive terms for credit card debt consolidation, though, with APRs starting at 5.99% and loan amounts of up to $40,000.

-Aside from the fact that they only offer loans for one purpose, Payoff has one other big downside.
+Aside from the fact that they only offer loans for one purpose, Payoff has one big downside.
 They may charge an origination fee to process the loan.
 This fee can be between 0% and 5%, and depends on things like your credit history and the loan amount.
-Read on for a more detailed picture of Payoff personal loans plus a quick comparison to other major lenders.

 Payoff Personal Loan Terms